Happenings in Rotary

 Canada

-The Rotary Club of Medicine Hat has returned to meeting in person.
-Our first meeting of every month is a ZOOM business meeting.
+Our first meeting of every month is a business meeting, but all meetings are both in person and available on ZOOM.
 Check the club calendar, which is usually up to date for our meeting locations and program.

 Club Contact Info